 Negative: I undertake the training principle of not taking the not-given

-- Includes any way we get from others what they don’t freely want to give
+- Includes any thing we get from others what they don’t freely want to give

-- Could include using cunning, emotional manipulation, outwitting others, driving a hard bargain, exploiting others’ weakness
+- Includes using cunning, emotional manipulation, outwitting others, driving a hard bargain, exploiting others’ weakness

-- Might rule out many business practices that are accepted as quite normal!
+- Many business practices that are accepted as normal would be difficult.

-- Ultimately means avoiding a grasbbing mentality, always being about what we can get for ourselves.
+- Ultimately means avoiding a grabbing mentality, always being about what we can get for ourselves.

 Positive: with stillness, simplicity, and contentment

 ● About freeing ourselves from craving often neurotic or for avoidance.

 ● Neurotic craving vs healthy desire: craving for things that cannot satisfy the need we are experiencing, vs healthy desire for things that are real needs, like water, enough food, friendship, meaning in life.

 ● E.g. comfort eating because you don’t feel good about yourself – doesn’t satisfy the need, makes things worse